asdf-format/asdf/docs/asdf/features.rst

 limits lines per node at the depth corresponding to its tuple index.
 For example, to show all top-level nodes and 5 of each's children:

-If the attribute is described in a schema, the info functionality will see if it has an associated title and if it does, display it as a comment on the same line.
-This provides a way for users to see more information about the the attribute in a similar way that FITS header comments are used.

 .. code:: pycon

     >>> asdf.info("file.asdf", max_rows=(None, 5))  # doctest: +SKIP

+If the attribute is described in a schema, the info functionality will see if it has an associated title and if it does, display it as a comment on the same line.
+This provides a way for users to see more information about the attribute, similar to the way FITS header comments are used.

 The `AsdfFile.info` method behaves similarly to `asdf.info`, rendering the tree of the associated `AsdfFile`.